petripaavola/Get-IntuneManagementExtensionDiagnostics/README.md

 ### Parameters ###

 **-AllLogEntries** **-AllLogFiles**
-Open all supported log files (IntuneManagementExtension and AgentExecutor) and also show all log events
+Open all supported log files (IntuneManagementExtension and AgentExecutor) automatically and also show all log events
-These options prevents showing UI which asks same information
+**These options prevents showing UIs which asks same information**
 ```
 .\Get-IntuneManagementExtensionDiagnostics.ps1 -Online -AllLogEntries -AllLogFiles
 ```